Communication Career Opportunities

 Integrated Marketing and Public Relations

-This course goes deeper into the functions of public relations to expose students to advanced functions of the PR professional including: strategic messaging; corporate communication; influencing and measuring public opinion; story and pitch presentations; campaign planning and management; risk and crisis management; and reputation and brand management, among others.
+This course goes deeper into the functions of public relations to expose students to the advanced functions of the PR professional, including strategic messaging; corporate communication; influencing and measuring public opinion; story and pitch presentations; campaign planning and management; risk and crisis management; and reputation and brand management, among others.
 Particular attention is given to the methods and processes of building support for a cause, movement, organization, or institution and moving constituents toward a desired goal.